mkheck13/weathersprint/README.md

 - Also need the icon to show.
 - And ability to search.
 - Styling is needed, but only after I can get all the data to display properly.

+**Day 2**

+Completed:
+- Business Redesign presentaion

+Working On:
+- CSS styling
+- getting the needed data from API calls in postman